tlevine/urchin/readme.md

 files (dotfiles) are ignored, so you can store fixtures right next to your tests.
 Run urchin from inside the tests directory.

-Urchin only cares about the exit code, so you can actually write your tests in any language, not just shell.
+Urchin only cares about the exit status, so you can actually write your tests in any language, not just shell.

 ## More about writing tests